freekode/tp2intervals/README.md

 * Copy workouts from TrainerRoad library to Intervals
 * Copy planned workouts for date range from TrainerRoad to Intervals.icu training plan or workout folder

+### Strava features

+* Copy activities.
+It will export original file from Strava and uploads to Intervals.icu.

 ### Beta features